 These decadent and rich Chocolate Brownie Cheesecake Bars will satisfy any sweet tooth and chocolate craving!
 You’ll love the dairy-free cheesecake layer on top of a brownie crust.
 Portable, easy to serve, and best of all, LOVED by everyone!!
 These bars are Paleo and Gluten-Free, but no one will ever know.

 Sometimes a girl just really wants chocolate.
 And when those strong cravings hit, they must be satisfied in the most decadent way possible.
-Layers of chocolate on chocolate is simply the best way to go!
+Whenever I am in the mood for all things chocolate, I imediately head to my 20 healthiest Chocolate Recipes for inspiration.
+It never lets me down!

 A chewy brownie layer makes for the perfect base to this creamy and dreamy velvety dairy-free chocolate cheesecake layer.
 Seriously, my new favorite dessert.
 Completely obsessed you guys and I know you will be to.